The Phantom MenaceDecember 12, 2020

 Sounded all too familiar?
 People criticized The Last Jedi in many ways similar to The Phantom Menace.
 Then the target became Kelly Marie Tran who played Rose Tico in the film.
 Tran experienced major online bullying and harassment.
 People wanted someone to blame on and this time it was Tran.
 The irony was The Last Jedi might be the only film worth remembering in the sequel trilogy.
 The Force Awakens was a nostalgic treat for the fans2 and The Rise of Skywalker never found the story it wanted to tell.
 People had every right to disagree with directions taken by The Last Jedi3 and express their disappointment but attacking personally the ones who worked on the film or other people for liking it is plainly wrong and disgusting.

 The Phantom Menace was my first Star Wars film, just like The New Hope was yours, and The Last Jedi could be theirs.

 Be curious, not judgmental.
 May curiosity be with the galaxy.

 - I like how I mentioned my being bullied this casually on the internet while I talked about it to my parents for the first time a few months ago.↩

-- I enjoyed it a lot.
-I got teary-eyed many times during the film (It's true.
+- I enjoyed it a lot — I got teary-eyed many times during the film (It's true.
 The Force.
 The Jedi.
 All of it.
 It's all true.).
-However the true heroes of the sequel trilogy for me were the trailers.
-Everyone of them successfully had me excited, hyped, and touched.↩
+However not only it threw the original trilogy away for no good reason, it did a horrible job setting up the new trilogy.
+The true heroes of the sequel trilogy for me were the trailers.
+Every one of them successfully had me excited, hyped, and touched.↩

 - It was like a Marvel film, said I.↩